MSNP1381/msnp1381.github.io/_posts/2024-09-07-Evolution-Prompt.md

 ---

-The field of prompt engineering has undergone significant changes since the risr of large language models.
+The field of prompt engineering has undergone significant changes since the rise of Large Language Models.
 This article explores the evolution from traditional prompt engineering to more sophisticated approaches like prompt compiling and optimization.

 ## The Decline of Traditional Prompt Engineering